HitchedSyringe/Sleepy/README.md

 The version number has a 3-digit format: `major.minor.micro`

 * `major` updates are rare and only used for massive rewrites affecting huge parts of the bot.
 * `minor` updates are any breaking or backwards incompatible change to the bot.
-This is usually the removal or renaming of methods, attributes, or commands.
+This is usually the removal or renaming of classes, methods, attributes, or commands.
 * `micro` updates are any backwards compatible changes.
-This is usually an important bugfix (or a bunch of smaller ones), adjustment or a feature addition.
+This is usually an important bug fix (or a bunch of smaller ones), adjustment, or feature addition.

 ## Contributing